 What's to like: Always with you.
 In-camera editing.
 Easy to share images on social media.
 High quality images for the Internet.

 What's not so much to like: Can be hard to hold steady.
 Can be hard to see screen in bright light.
-Not useful (yet) in low light (except for some very recent models).
+Not as useful in low light (except for some very recent models).